-- Garage location principles to be consistent with typical building envelope and typology plans included in Appendix C - For lots that have a street frontage width of between 8m and 10m inclusive, garaging may comprise a single/tandem garage either at the front, or accessed from a rear lane if provided. - For lots that have a minimum street frontage width of 10m or greater, garaging may comprise either a single/tandem garage or double garage either at the front, or accessed from a rear lane if provided. - Dwelling designs with double garages for lots that have a street frontage width of at least 10m, and under 11m must be 2 storeys to enable the garage frontage to be recessed under a balcony and/or upper level facade to reduce garage dominance. - Dwelling designs with double garages for lots that have a minimum street frontage width of 11m or greater are permitted to be single storey. - For lots with a street frontage width of 8m or less, all garaging is to be accessed from the rear lane (if rear laneway is adjacent).
-If no rear lane is provided, a single/tandem garage is permitted at the front.
-Front access to be fully integrated into dwelling façade. - Dwellings located in R1 zone: For lots with a street frontage width of 8m or less, a rear lane shall be provided to facilitate all garaging access.
+- Garage location principles to be consistent with typical building envelope and typology plans included in Appendix C - For lots that have a street frontage width of between 8m and 10m inclusive, garaging may comprise a single/tandem garage either at the front, or accessed from a rear lane if provided. - For lots that have a minimum street frontage width of 10m or greater, garaging may comprise either a single/tandem garage or double garage either at the front, or accessed from a rear lane if provided. - Dwelling designs with double garages for lots that have a street frontage width of at least 10m, and under 11m must be 2 storeys to enable the garage frontage to be recessed under a balcony and/or upper level facade to reduce garage dominance.

+- Dwelling designs with double garages for lots that have a minimum street frontage width of 11m or greater are permitted to be single storey. - Dwellings located in R1 zone: For lots with a street frontage width of 8m or less, a rear lane shall be provided to facilitate all garaging access.
 No front access permitted. - Dwellings within B4 zone Town Centre and Village Centre: For lots with a street frontage width of 8m or less, all garaging is to be accessed from the rear lane (if rear laneway is adjacent).
 If no rear lane is provided, a single/tandem garage is permitted at the front.
-Front access to be fully integrated into dwelling façade.

-- Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, habitable rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metres and greater, a third garage is permitted if it is screened from the street. - No private residential vehicle access permitted directly off Escarpment Drive. - No private residential vehicle access permitted directly off Calderwood Road opposite Town Centre core.
+Front access to be fully integrated into dwelling façade. - Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, habitable rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metres and greater, a third garage is permitted if it is screened from the street. - No private residential vehicle access permitted directly off Escarpment Drive. - No private residential vehicle access permitted directly off Calderwood Road opposite the Town Centre core.